Roger Altman: Other activities

 Altman has sat on the Board of Trustees of New York-Presbyterian Hospital since 2006, Vice Chairman of the Board of the American Museum of Natural History, and Chairman of New Visions for Public Schools.
 Additionally, he is a member of the Council on Foreign Relations, a Director of Conservation International, and an Advisory Council member for The Hamilton Project, a Brookings Institution economic policy initiative.

 Altman is listed as a member of the Steering Committee of The Bilderberg Group, a controversial group of influential business and government leaders who meet annually behind closed doors to foster dialogue between Europe and North America.
 He participated in all their conferences between 2008 and 2016.

 Personal life

 His first marriage to Barbara ended in divorce, and he remarried at age 35 to journalist Jurate Kazickas in 1981.
 The Rev. James N. English of Holy Trinity Roman Catholic Church in Washington, D.C. performed the marriage ceremony at the San Luis Rey Chapel at Cat Cay in the Bahamas.
-They adopted three children.
+They have three children.
 In 1992, he collapsed while jogging in Central Park due to an irregular heartbeat.
 His hobbies include jogging, skiing, fly-fishing, and tennis.